SOE Alumni - Cindi Spaulding, Ph.D.

 Regent University has played an instrumental role in educating and equipping thousands of young men and women born within and outside the United States.
 And while statistics suggest that—as individuals with undergraduate, graduate or doctoral degrees—we have the opportunity to earn more income than our contemporaries without these degrees, this is not the overall power and purpose of an education.
 The real power of an education is the increased freedom of choice, the exponential opportunities and the additional doors that are open to us.
 As university graduates, we have the power to choose—to use the knowledge gained and the credentials earned to serve, to advocate for, and ultimately to bring change and hope to the hurting world around us.

 Lucinda Spaulding earned her Ph.D. in Special Education and Educational Psychology from the Regent University School of Education in 2009.
-She lives in Lynchburg, Va., with her husband and three children and is an assistant professor in the School of Education at Liberty University.
+She lives in Lynchburg, Va., with her husband and three children and is an associate professor in the School of Education at Liberty University.

 Speak with an Admissions Counselor: